playsms/book-playsms/README.md

 playSMS Book Project
 ====================

+This is a book writing project for playSMS.
+This project will include information about how to install, configure and use playSMS.
+This project will also host several related open documents and other notes related to playSMS.

 playSMS is a free and open source SMS management software.

 A flexible Web-based mobile portal system that it can be made to fit to various services such as an SMS gateway, bulk SMS provider, personal messaging system, corporate and group communication tools.

-Visit [playSMS Project](http://playsms.org) website for source codes and more information.
+Visit [playSMS Project](http://playsms.org) website for source codes and more information about playSMS.

 # Table of Contents